-4.44 Access to arbitration in a neutral country is often important to foreign investors, who may fear that the courts in the country of the investment are biased against them, or too slow, or too inexpert to hand down a timely and accurate decision.
-International arbitration has emerged as an important way for investors to reduce the risks of submitting disputes to local courts.49 To improve the investment climate, governments should remove obstacles to international arbitration as well, by joining relevant international conventions and ensuring effective mechanisms exist to enforce the resulting awards.
-For example, the Russian government recently clarified that awards by international arbiters in disputes involving minority shareholders in Russian corporations are enforceable in domestic courts.
+Access to arbitration in a neutral country is often important to foreign investors, who may fear that the courts in the country of the investment are biased against them, or too slow, or too inexpert to hand down a timely and accurate decision.
+International arbitration has emerged as an important way for investors to reduce the risks of submitting disputes to local courts.51 To improve the investment climate, governments should remove obstacles to international arbitration as well, by joining relevant international conventions and ensuring effective mechanisms exist to enforce the resulting awards.
+For example, the Russian government recently clarified that awards by international arbitrators in disputes involving minority shareholders in Russian corporations are enforceable in domestic courts.
+The role of international dispute settlement mechanisms is discussed further in chapter 9.